jgaa/k8deployer/doc/reference.md

 In this example, we specified 2 global variables, and two cluster-scoped variables, `location` and `max.something` for three clusters. ~/k8s/cluster*.conf are kubeconfig files for the three clusters.

-If we have a matrix of clusters and variables used during the deployments of these three clusters, it can look like:
+If we imagine matrix of clusters and variables from the example above, used during the deployments of these three clusters, it can look like:

 |Cluster   |Variable    |Value   |